 - cut or tear kale into bite size pieces

-- heat sautรฉ pan over medium high
+- heat the large skillet over medium heat

-- add bacon to pan
+- add the bacon to the large skillet

-- return heat to medium high
+- return to medium heat

 - add the seasonings and gently stir to mix, checking to see if the potatoes have begun to brown.